OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:35

-Going a little farther, he fell to the ground and prayed that if possible the hour might pass from him.
+Going a little farther, he fell to the ground and prayed that, if possible, the hour might pass from him.

 ## Mark 14:36

-“Abba, Father,” he said, “everything is possible for you.
-Take this cup from me.
-Yet not what I will, but what you will.”
+“Abba, Father,” he said, “all things are possible for you.
+Remove this cup from me.
+Yet not what I desire, but what you desire.”

 ## Mark 14:37

 Then he returned to his disciples and found them sleeping.
 “Simon,” he said to Peter, “are you asleep?
-Couldn’t you keep watch for one hour?
+Could you not keep watch for one hour?

 ## Mark 14:38

 Watch and pray so that you will not fall into temptation.
-The spirit is willing, but the flesh is weak.”
+The spirit is willing, but the body is weak.”

 ## Mark 14:39